ArthaTi/ominbot/readme.md

     the `textHeight` option.
 * `source/ominbot/params.d` — Bot parameters, defaults should be fine, but you can change those if you want to tweak its behavior.
+* `source/ominbot/discord.d` — You will want to update the `channelList` field, it's an allow list of Discord channel IDs to use.

 The bot also requires two runtime arguments: